getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 sidebar_order: 10
 ---

-The threads interface allows you to specify the threads there were running at the time an event happened.
+The threads interface allows you to specify the threads that were running at the time an event happened.
 These threads can also contain stack traces.
-As per policy the thread that actually crashed with an exception should not have a stack trace but instead the `thread_id` attribute should be set on the exception and Sentry will connect the two.
+As per policy, the thread that crashed with an exception should not have a stack trace, but instead, the `thread_id` attribute should be set on the exception and Sentry will connect the two.

 This interface supports multiple thread values in the `values` key.